 Your CV or resume

-- Make access to your previously published work very clear in your CV.
+- Make access to your previously published popular science writing very clear in your CV.
 Reviewers are likely to go somewhere to read more of your articles.
 Put in the URLs that link to all your pieces or create your own website with a list of articles.

 - Make sure to include: all of your published articles, all of your outreach and engagement activities and writing experiences.